Wag3s vs Zapper: DeFi Dashboard vs Tax-and-Accounting (2026)

 Wag3s vs Zapper: Different Sides of the DeFi Workflow

-- Zapper: a DeFi dashboard — protocol-level breakdown, NFT gallery, multi-wallet bundling, discovery; strong for LP/yield users.
+- Zapper is a DeFi dashboard built for discovery: protocol-level breakdown, an NFT gallery, multi-wallet bundling.
+It is strong for liquidity-pool and yield users.

-- Wag3s: a tax-and-accounting layer — DeFi decomposition, jurisdiction cost-basis method, defensible gain (Folio); company accounting + FEC (Ledger).
+- Wag3s is a tax-and-accounting layer: DeFi decomposition, the jurisdiction cost-basis method, and a defensible gain (Folio); company accounting and the FEC (Ledger).

-- A dashboard ≠ a tax computation (see tracker vs tax software).
+- A dashboard is not a tax computation; the two are different categories (tracker vs tax software).

-- DeFi widens the gap — heavy DeFi users typically need both.
+- DeFi widens the gap, so heavy DeFi users typically need both layers.

 - Wag3s is read-only; it does not replace Zapper or a wallet.